Martin Migration Madness!

 Peak numbers for Purple Martins occur in July and August when Purple Martins form large flocks and roost together in great numbers in preparation to migration.
 Some roosts may have thousands of birds.
 When the birds arrive to roost in the evening, it can be an amazing spectacle with the sky literally black with martins!
 If you know of a large roost, please contact us at firstname.lastname@example.org.
 We have prepared this informational flyer about communal roosts, suitable for display.
 Join us in helping to protect Purple Martins!

-Purple Martin Watch Parties: Houston Audubon hosted two Purple Martin Watch Parties this summer: on July 26 we met at Stafford and on August 2 we were at Willowbrook Mall.
+Purple Martin Watch Parties: Houston Audubon will host three Purple Martin Watch Parties this summer: on July 25 and August 8 we will meet at Stafford and on August 2 we will be at Willowbrook Mall.
+See directions below for Stafford.
 At Willowbrook Mall the martins use the oak trees located on the north side of FM 1960 (7606 FM 1960 Rd W, Houston, TX 77070 Map).
 We meet in the parking lot behind Starbucks.

 (Photos & Videos of the Stafford Martin Party on July 26 by Mary Anne Weber).

 (Photos and Videos of the Willowbrook party on August 2 by Mary Anne Weber).